A low-fi list of books I've read over the last 20 years or so. These entries in bold are the books I particularly liked.

 Capt.
 Hook by JV Hart

 "The Adventures of a Notorious Youth".
 The story of the young James Hook.
 Fairly light-on, but a story worth exploring because he's such a wonderful character.
-Great illos by Helquist. book site
+Great illos by Helquist.

 Margaret Mahy A Writer's Life by Tessa Duder